alizadina/mediumish/_posts/2024-07-10-a-leaderless-future-kafka-streaming.md

 Let’s look at a few dimensions of differentiation:

 1. A simple(r) distribution: aka, a single binary.
 No Zookeeper (or a better Zookeeper)
 2. Squeezing the last drop of performance: aka, getting rid of the JVM (and it’s concurrency model)
 3. A modern approach to storage: aka separating storage from compute (and more loosely, tiered storage) but also SSDs.
 And the radical new idea of completely doing away with disks.
 4. Operator Experience: aka, something better than the clunky kafka run class tools
 5. A longer exhaustive list: Multi-tenancy, 2PC, Adaptive Partitioning, Proxies (and more)

 For example, Pulsar was the first to objectively address (1) and parts of (5).
 But it did introduce additional complexity with Apache Bookkeeper.
 JVM has been a perennial bottleneck and therefore a C++ based rewrite like Redpanda, armed with a Seastar core and a storage layer for modern SSDs, beats Kafka benchmarks on all of throughput, latency and node count relatively easily in most scenarios.
-WapStream and AutoMQ take the storage debate to the holy grail of cloud native architectures - ie, to S3.
+WarpStream and AutoMQ take the storage debate to the holy grail of cloud native architectures - ie, to S3.
 Confluent on its own part has built several enterprise features, including tiered storage, but also what is probably the most robust DevX and OperatorX around Kafka.

 Obviously these are available in self hosted and BYOC variations.
-Not to speak of the cloud-first offerings, such as Confluent Cloud itself, but also the comparable (atleast Kafka for kafka terms) AWS MSK serverless, Azure Event Hubs and most recently, Google entering the Kafka market.
+Not to speak of the cloud-first offerings, such as Confluent Cloud itself, but also the comparable (atleast Kafka for kafka terms) AWS MSK serverless, Azure Event Hubs and most recently, Google entering the Kafka market with Apache Kafka for BigQuery.

-Infact, the distinction is so stark that the marketing pitch from nearly everyone involves some flavor of 10X differentiation from Apache Kafka, including Confluent, the proverbial corporate steward.
+Infact, the distinction is so stark that the marketing pitch from nearly everyone involves some flavor of 10X differentiation from self-hosted Apache Kafka, including Confluent, Apache Kafka's corporate steward.

-The truth is that the Apache Fn project (and together with Confluent which employes a number of committers) has addressed most of these challenges, but it has largely been as a  follower.
+The truth is that the Apache Fn project (and together with Confluent which employes a number of committers) has addressed most of these challenges highlighted above as differentiation, but it has largely been as a follower.
 The basic fact is that open source now lags behind.

 # Streaming is still a low latency niche

 Streaming systems are fundamentally designed to optimize for incremental processing and lower latency.
-While there's no doubt about the value of real-time data, acting upon data in motion requires a much more comprehensive focus, a still volatile and maturing stack and many inherent complexities (such as time domain, stateful processing, consistency) which most stakeholders used to batch processing simply don't comprehend.
+While there's no doubt about the value of real-time data, acting upon data in motion requires a much more comprehensive focus, on a still volatile and maturing stack and many inherent complexities (such as time domain, stateful processing, consistency) which most stakeholders used to batch processing simply don't fully grok.

 When asked to tradeoff latency against the costs and complexity of achieving it, we have seen that most businesses tend to make it an easy decision.
 They can live with a few more seconds (sometimes hours) of latency.